tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 {% include random_ad2.html %}

 Working in large companies like Amazon, Google, Facebook, Linkedin, Microsoft, and more can be invigorating.
 I love working with mainstream commercial products like Fire TV &mdash; literally, it seems like every day I see an article talking about Amazon products or the company in some way.
 It's interesting to be working in a space that has influence, which is frequently in the news (for good or bad), and which is at the forefront of technology.

 These companies are shaping culture and so many other details of our lives.
 For example, even Fire TV may seem like a simple device, but it's one of the technology products fueling the cord-cutter revolution that is disrupting the cable industry.
 Amazon is now taking TV to another category of experience by integrating Alexa into the experience (providing more of a hands-free interaction using natural language).

 Before I moved into Santa Clara, I considered two alternatives besides the Bay area: Austin and Seattle.
 Texas offers a much more affordable housing market and many tech jobs.
+For 2017, the "Austin-Round Rock, TX" employment numbers jumped up 34.5% (totaling 740 tech writers) and in "Houston-The Woodlands-Sugar Land, TX," the employment jumped up 9.5% (totaling 1,040 tech writers).

-Seattle also has an abundance of jobs, and the real estate market is slightly better but still expensive (food seems to cost more Seattle too).
+Seattle (specifically "Seattle-Bellevue-Everett, WA") also has an abundance of jobs (an employment increase of 5.8% for a total of 910 tech writers).
+And the real estate market is slightly better but still expensive (food seems to cost more Seattle too).

 Traffic in all of these cities is pretty horrible, but you might be able to avoid this by becoming a bicycle commuter (as I have).
 In the end, I chose California because it seemed like the Ivy League of technology spaces, so I wanted to experience it for myself.

 Will I stay here forever?
 Probably not.
 I'll probably never be able to afford a home here, but for the time being, accruing experience at some well-known companies seems like a worthwhile investment.

 Overall, tech companies will continue to grow and expand outside of Silicon Valley.
 There's not enough space in Silicon Valley, and the number of engineers becomes fewer and fewer as companies grow and expand.
 Many say that Silicon Valley's days are over because it's no longer practical for a startup to launch in the conditions here.
 So if you want to come to California to work as a technical writer, great.
 But many other locations might be more ideal.

+For ideas on alternative areas, see the "Fastest-Growing States for Technical Writers and Export and GDP Performance in 2017" section of the Salary Database.
+Michigan had a 28.0% increase in tech writer employment.
+Georgia had a 19.2% increase.
+New Mexico had a 23.3%.
+Without looking at averages over several years, it's hard to know whether these boosts are temporary anomalies or indicative of a continuous upward trajectory.
+The Salary Database says to look at the state's overall economic growth, not just their tech comm job market.
+The report notes:

+> State employment gains are often correlated with the state’s economy.
+A growing economy will typically prompt new hires in nearly all industries.

+If you're serious about choosing locations for jobs, consider these factors:

+* The industry
+* API doc opportunities
+* Cost of living
+* Number of tech writers employed
+* State economy
+* Companies in the area you want to work for

 ## <i class="fa fa-user-circle"></i> How to conduct a simple test

-If you're curious about the job opportunities in your area, there's a simple way to gauge how many technical writing jobs a city provides.
-Select a few cities where you might like to live, set up some job alerts on [Indeed.com](http://indeed.com) for those areas, and then monitor the frequency of jobs there over the next month.
+To spot-check the job opportunities in an area, select a few cities where you might like to live, set up some job alerts on [Indeed.com](http://indeed.com) for those areas, and then monitor the frequency of jobs there over the next few months.

 Indeed will send you a daily job alert whenever there are new jobs in that area.
 Over a period of time, you can consistently see how many new tech writing jobs are popping up in a city.
 I did this when I was initially considering where to live, and without question, there were about 3-4 times more technical writing jobs appearing in San Jose than Portland, and 2-3 times more than in Seattle.

 In this case, I didn't run comparisons for more cities, nor did I add "API" into the job title.
 I'm willing to bet that API technical writing jobs will always be a fraction of normal technical writing jobs (maybe 15%?) and always tied to companies with high densities of engineers.

+If you're relocating, you could let companies know when you'll be in the area.
+Set up as many interviews as you can during the same week.
+When companies see you arrive on site in person, it can allay fears about hiring someone out of state.

 Much more could be written about where to live for API tech jobs.
 Overall, if you want to find a job in API documentation, target these popular areas &mdash;  California, Texas, Virginia, Massachusetts, New York, Florida, Maryland, New Jersey, Ohio, and Pennsylvania.
 On the other hand, if you want to start a farm or ranch, move to Wyoming.